bmeares/Meerschaum/docs/mkdocs/reference/plugins/types-of-plugins.md

 !!! info ""
     The purpose of fetch plugins is to retrieve and parse data, then hand it off to Meerschaum for syncing.

 In case you're thinking of writing your own plugin, I recommend getting started with fetch plugins, as they're the simplest way to getting your data into Meerschaum for analysis.
-Check out [Writing Plugins](/plugins/plugin-development/writing-plugins/) for an in-depth walk-through.

 ### Sync Plugins